Skip to main content

 integer | null

-Wall-clock Unix ms of the most recent frame ingested. null until a frame has arrived.
+Wall-clock Unix ms of the most recent frame.

 last_frame_index